Latest Online Learning Statistics 2023: Must Know Facts & Figures

 • Learning management systems are used by an average of 73.8 million people.

-• Self-habits, marketing, drink & food, are the most prominent independent course categories.
+• Self-habits, marketing, drink & food are the most prominent independent course categories.

 • Email marketing is the most prominent program on the Teachables site.